California Reopening: Everything Families Need To Know

 - San Diego Zoo and SeaWorld San Diego

-The world-famous San Diego Zoo and the San Diego Zoo Safari Park are now open, and SeaWorld San Diego is reopening on February 6, so it’s the perfect time for a little San Diego vacation.
+The world-famous San Diego Zoo and the San Diego Zoo Safari Park are now open, and SeaWorld San Diego reopened on February 6, so it’s the perfect time for a little San Diego summer vacation.

 - The Santa Barbara Zoo